Troubled south Minneapolis block renews calls for help from police, City Hall

 Until recently, Iglan Ahmed hadn’t seriously considered moving from the 2900 block of S. 18th Avenue.

-Ahmed and her neighbors say the block has become even less of a priority for police and City Hall after the unrest that followed when George Floyd was killed in police custody, leading for calls to reimagine policing in the city.
-They say it’s one reason the area stands out as the city’s most notorious open-air drug markets.
+Ahmed and her neighbors say the block has become even less of a priority for police and City Hall after the unrest that followed George Floyd’s death in police custody, leading to calls to reimagine policing in the city.
+They say it’s one reason the area stands out as the city’s most notorious open-air drug market.
 And while some sympathize with the long-term goals of the “Defund MPD” movement, they say they’re facing a number of other issues that require more immediate attention.

 Like the surrounding East Phillips neighborhood — which is 84% people of color — the block is home to many working-class families from Latin America and East Africa.

-Drugs, gangs and prostitution have long been prevalent, and last month the area was battered by the rioting and looting that spread through the South Side after Floyd died.
-Located in the 3rd Precinct, East Phillips also saw violent crime jump roughly 16% in the decade between 2010 and 2019.
+Drugs, gangs and prostitution have long been prevalent, and last month the area was battered by rioting and looting that spread through the South Side after Floyd died.
+Located in the Third Precinct, East Phillips also saw violent crime jump about 16% in the decade between 2010 and 2019.

 Ahmed and others say the block feels isolated from E. Lake Street, the area’s main commercial drag.
 But it’s far from quiet, with dealers openly peddling bags of marijuana and heroin in the middle of the street, day and night.
-Vehicles pull up like customers at a fast food drive-through, with drug users sometimes getting high in neighbors’ front yards and porches.
+Vehicles pull up like customers at a drive-through, with drug users sometimes getting high in front yards and porches.
 The stench of urine is overpowering in some places.
-And employees of a nearby day care center start each day by sweeping their playground for used syringes and condoms that may have been dumped there the night before.
+And employees of a nearby day-care center start each day by sweeping their playground for used syringes and condoms that may have been dumped there the night before.

-Minneapolis police spokesman John Elder said police are aware of the ongoing crime in the area and have added patrols and been in contact with neighbors in the area.
+Minneapolis police spokesman John Elder said police are aware of the ongoing crime and have added patrols and been in contact with neighbors.

 “The MPD has long supported neighborhood watch and neighborhood watch patrols for those who wish to do it,” he said.

-In an e-mail to residents, Kali Pliego, a crime prevention specialist for the 3rd Precinct, said that she was “sincerely concerned” after visiting the block recently, and promised to station a mobile police camera nearby whenever one became available.
+In an e-mail to residents, Kali Pliego, a crime prevention specialist for the Third Precinct, said she was “sincerely concerned” after visiting the block recently and promised to station a mobile police camera nearby when one came available.

 “Status quo is not serving your families justice,” Pliego wrote.
 “I want to help, but am not in the position to be able to offer more police resources at the moment.
 911 calls will be answered, but temporarily, we cannot count on directed patrols or other proactive measures.”

-What sometimes gets lost in the post-Floyd conversation around policing is that communities blighted by poverty and neglect have also often deprived of “effective policing,” said criminologist Rod Brunson.
+What sometimes gets lost in the post-Floyd conversation around policing is that communities blighted by poverty and neglect are also often deprived of “effective policing,” said criminologist Rod Brunson.

-On the day of the attempted robbery, Ahmed says she was sitting in her car behind her house and glanced up at some point to find two youngsters armed with handguns walk up and they demanded she hand over her car keys and wallet.
-One of the youths stuck a gun in her face as he tried to grab Ahmed’s phone, letting let off a shot in the air that momentarily startled her.
+On the day of the attempted robbery, Ahmed said she was sitting in her car behind her house and glanced up to find two youngsters armed with handguns.
+They demanded she hand over her car keys and wallet.
+One of the youths stuck a gun in her face as he tried to grab Ahmed’s phone, letting off a shot in the air that startled her.
 Ahmed wasn’t injured, but she says the episode left her shaken.

 “It’s been really frustrating for me in that MPD hasn’t been able to deliver results on that front,” she said.